-The Cumulative Impact Management Policy and the Net Benefit Policy complement each other by providing guidance on how to reduce threats and improve the Reef’s resilience in the context of continuing climate change pressures.
+The Reef 2050 Cumulative Impact Management Policy and Net Benefit Policy complement each other by providing guidance on how to reduce threats and improve the Reef’s resilience in the context of continuing climate change pressures.
 They set out principles and steps to guide their practical application.
 They’re about everyone working together to protect the Reef.

 These policy documents form part of the Reef 2050 Plan’s adaptive management approach.
 Their effectiveness in reducing the risk of threats and improving the condition of values will be evaluated and reported on as part of the Great Barrier Reef Outlook Reporting cycle.